 Batman can Offhand Backhandindividual mooks easily.
 But when faced with multiple mooks, he has to pull his punches so he can be sure he won't kill them.
 As his combos get longer, he starts leaping across entire rooms to strike foes, since they're hesitating - and giving him breathing room to think - after seeing him smash their pals into the pavement.

 While for the most part the games have no true time limits, there is one point in Arkham Asylum where Zsasz takes a hostage, knowing full well that he has no hope in a fight against Batman.
-However, Zsasz is also a compulsive, insane murderer with a penchant for killing women and his hostage is someone who has made his life hell for a long time.
-Players who linger for a while or let themselves be seen by him results in him killing the hostage instantly.
-It's Lampshaded by Joker.
+However, Zsasz is also a compulsive murderer with a penchant for killing women and his hostage is someone who has made his life hell for a long time.
+Players who linger for a while or let themselves be seen by him results in him killing the hostage instantly, which is Lampshaded by Joker.
 It's particularly jarring for experienced players, who usually assume that there is no time limit and want to listen to all of Zsasz's dialogue.

 When you call him in City, he says he has three hostages.
 When you get to him, he has two hostages and a there's a corpse elsewhere.
 And he said Batman would regret pissing him off.